sangria-graphql/sangria-graphql.github.io/learn.md

 ### Schema Rendering

-You can render a schema or an introspection results in human-readable form (IDL syntax) with `SchemaRenderer`.
+You can render a schema or an introspection result in human-readable form (IDL syntax) with `SchemaRenderer`.
 Here is an example:

 ```scala
 SchemaRenderer.renderSchema(SchemaDefinition.StarWarsSchema)